Overview

 -

 When a changelog is selected from the Global Product Change History page, further details regarding that specific log will display.
 The columns are described below.
-Additionally, there will be an Export Log button in the top, right corner of the page.
-When selected, this export will generate an Excel file with the same column headers and data that the grid on this page shows.
+Additionally, there will be an Export Log button in the top-right corner of the page.
+When selected, this export will generate an Excel file with the same column headers and data as the Global Product Change History page.

 -